Kyebambe III of Tooro

 Rukirabasaija Daudi Kasagama Kyebambe III was Omukama (King) of the Tooro Kingdom (one of the four traditional kingdoms located within the borders of what's today Uganda) from 1891 until 1928.
 He was the 10th Omukama of Tooro.

-"Kasagama, Sultan of Toru", c.
-1890.

 Claim to the throne

 He was the eldest surviving son of Rukirabasaija Nyaika Mukabirere Olimi II, the fifth (5th) Omukama of Toro, who reigned between 1872 and 1875.
 His mother was Vikitoria Kahinju.
 In 1875, following the death of his father, he fled with his mother and two brothers to Ankole.
 While there, his two elder brothers were murdered on the orders of the Queen Mother of Ankole, one by the name of Kiboga.
 He then took refuge in Buganda.

 He signed a Treaty with the Imperial British East Africa Company (IBEAC), and was proclaimed at Kabarole, by Lord Lugard, August 14, 1891.
 He was installed as Omukama of Tooro on August 16, 1891, also at Kabarole.